Craig McRae

-Craig McRae (born 22 September 1973) is a former Australian rules footballer and the current senior coach of the Collingwood Football Club.
+Craig McRae (born 22 September 1973) is an Australian rules footballer coach and former player who currently serves as the head coach of the Collingwood Football Club in the Australian Football League (AFL).

 Playing career

 Glenelg Football Club

 McRae played for Glenelg Football Club in the SANFL from 1993 until 1994, for a total of 41 games and 59 goals.

 Brisbane Bears

 McRae was drafted by AFL club Brisbane Bears as the 22nd pick in the 1994 draft and had an immediate impact, kicking two goals in his first game in 1995, and played every game of that year.
 McRae was known for his ability to kick goals from beyond the fifty-metre line, his fierce tackling, and his scouting of the ball spilled from the hands of taller players.
 He played for the Brisbane Bears from 1995 until 1996 for a total of 39 games and 56 goals.

 Brisbane Lions

 At the end of the 1996 season, when Brisbane Bears merged with Fitzroy Lions resulting in the formation of the Brisbane Lions, McRae was one of the players from the Bears to join the Lions.
 He played for the Brisbane Lions from 1997 until 2004 for a total of 156 games and 176 goals.
 He was a member of Brisbane Lions' 2001, 2002 and 2003 premiership sides.
 McRae retired from professional football after the 2004 Grand Final loss to Port Adelaide.